 The Linksys MX10 did well in my testing when hosting an external drive as its storage space.
 I tested it by using the SanDisk Extreme Portable drive with the router unit’s USB port.

-Via a Gigabit connection, the registered the copy speed of more than 111 megabytes per second for both writing and reading.
+Via a Gigabit connection, the registered copy speed of more than 111 megabytes per second for both writing and reading.
 That’s about as fast as can before a 1Gbps connection.

 I also tried plugging my test portable drive into the satellite unit’s USB port, and, in this case, the system scored just slightly slower, around 100 MB/s.
 Still, that was quite impressive.